WilliamBonvini/PolimiNotes/Computing_Infrastructures/notes.md

 ### CPU

-The host must be able to execute the guest instruction, via emulation if there is a different ISA which prevents direct native execution
+The host must be able to execute the guest instructions, via emulation if there is a different ISA which prevents direct native execution.

-Usually, a core is shared among any virtual machines by partitioning it;
+Usually, a core is shared among any virtual machines by partitioning it.

-it should be avoided to assign each machine a number of virtual cores that is greater than the total number of cores of the physical device, as the only way in which it can be implemented time sharing a code and it leads to bad performances.
+It should be avoided to assign each machine a number of virtual cores that is greater than the total number of cores of the physical device, as the only way in which it can be implemented is time sharing a core and it leads to bad performances.

-However, when more than one virtual machine is running, the total amount of their core can be greater than the physical one, as usually the machines are in a waiting state and therefore the cores are sufficient to execute something on one machine at a time.
+However, when more than one virtual machine is running, the total amount of their core can be greater than the physical one, since usually the machines are in a waiting state and therefore the cores are sufficient to execute something on one machine at a time.

 It is also possible to set an execution cap, that is the maximum amount of time a core can be used by a machine, it allows to select less important machines and ensure they don’t interfere with the execution on the most important ones.

 ### Memory

 The sum of the memory allocated for each machine should be less than the total physical memory, but it can lead to a poor utilization of the real memory.
 So, it is preferred to assign memories that, if summed, result greater than the physical one.

 Allocating new memory can be done in two ways: